Where is March Madness 2021: Location, sites for men's and women's NCAA tournaments

 Locations and Sites for the 2021 NCAA men’s basketball tournament:

-This year all games will take place in Indiana at the following venues:
+This year all NCAA Tournament games will take place in Indiana at the following venues:

 -